 Current research projects include: Rhythmic Sensory Stimulation and AD; and Use of Voice in Palliative Care.

 I am the past-president of the World Federation of Music Therapy, Managing Editor, Journal of Music and Medicine; and a past-president, Canadian Association of Music Therapy (CAMT) I am on the editorial review boards of Arts in Psychotherapy, Journal of Alzheimer's disease, CRESSCO Journal of Alternative and Integrative Medicine, Journal of Palliative Care and Pain Management, Global Journal of Health Science, Austin Palliative, Journal of Music Therapy, Voices, Music Therapy Today and Music Therapy Perspectives.

 I am always looking for students who might want to develop their research skills by volunteering to work with me on my research projects.

-At present I also provide clinical supervision for internships at Baycrest in Toronto and through my private practice, Notes By Amy.
+At present I also provide clinical supervision for internships in KW, Toronto and through my private practice, Notes By Amy.

 Performance in Large Ensemble (Section Leader)

 I believe that every student brings their own unique contribution and creative gifts to their learning and eventual entry into the field of music therapy.
 As music therapists, we take a moral responsibility to understand the unique needs of clients and then provide the finest quality music we can to fulfill these needs.
 My developing theory of aesthetic music therapy promotes the view that music itself is the core of the therapeutic process.
 The inspiration of and quality of music making is paramount and the emotional truths created through clinical composition and improvisation provides a space for clients to discover their full potential.
 Laurier is unique as it is the only music therapy program in Canada that offers an undergraduate and graduate degree as well as an internationally recognized research centre.
 At Laurier, research and practice go hand-in-hand to provide one of the most innovative and established academic centers in Canada.